unicef/publicgoods-toolkit/procurement.md

 and paying down the "technical debt" that accumulates in projects and degrades them over time.

-KEY RECOMMENDATION: hile operation might be a separate line-item, much of the maintenance work should be part of the ongoing, modular improvement that keeps software current and prevents an agency from having to start over.
+KEY RECOMMENDATION: while operation might be a separate line-item, much of the maintenance work should be part of the ongoing, modular improvement that keeps software current and prevents an agency from having to start over.